digitalpbk/SdFs/README.md

+Updates:
+* Added Write CSD function to modify the CSD register.
+Warning: Incorrect parameters can render your SD card useless.
+Use after reading the SD spec.

+Original README:

 ### Warning: This is an early beta version of the SdFs library.

 The SdFs library is in early development and features may change.